-Everything we know about Robert Crimo arrested in Highland Park shooting
+Everything we know about Robert Crimo, person of interest in Highland Park shooting

 Mr Crimo goes by the nickname Bobby and is an amateur rapper.
 He had allegedly uploaded a number of videos online, many months before the shooting, filled with violent imagery and depictions of mass murder.

-His social media footprint indicates that he is a video-game enthusiast who appeared to fantasise mass shootings.
+His social media footprint indicates that he is a video-game enthusiast who appeared to fantasise about mass shootings.

-A recent video posted by Mr Crimo on YouTube appeared to show the aftermath of a school shooting with him draping himself in an American flag.
+A recent video purportedly posted by Mr Crimo on YouTube appeared to show the aftermath of a school shooting with him draping himself in an American flag.

 In another animated video titled “Toy Soldier”, he appeared to show his own demise.